 A Vocational Training Project in Bioinformatics (VTPiB) is a 5 or 10 ECTS project related to the research at BiRC.
-The project work is carried out in consultation with a project supervisor at BiRC, and is documented in a written report and at an oral exam.
-If you are interested in doing a VTPIB, you should start by contacting a potential supervisor at BiRC.
+The project work is carried out in consultation with a project supervisor at BIRC, and is documented in a written report and at an oral exam.
+If you are interested in doing a VTPiB, you should start by contacting a potential supervisor at BiRC.

 Signing up for a project: You sign up for a VTPiB in the same manner as you sign up for a regular class, i.e. during the first week of November, if you are doing a project in the Spring, or during the first week of May, if you are doing a project in the Fall.
 When you sign up, you can choose between different versions of VTPiB.
-This reflects whether the VTPiB that you are signing up for is the 14, 2^{ed}, or 3^{ed} VTPiB in your Study Program.
+This reflects whether the VTPiB that you are signing up for is the 1st, 2nd, or 3rd VTPiB in your Study Program.

 Working in a group: You can do a VTPiB in a group of up to three students.
 Each group member must sign up for the VTPiB individually cf. above and each group member must make an individual contract cf. below (note in the contract that you are working in a group, and list your group members).
-The group hands in a single combined report and each group member has an individual oral exam cf. below.
+The group hands in a single combined report and each group member has an individual

 Project contract: After you have signed up for a VTPiB, you must make a project contract in coordination with your supervisor.
-As part of the project contract, you must attach a pdf-document describing the problem statement, advityl plan, and supervision plan for you project, i.e. fill out the information and paragraphs on the next page, and attach it to your contract.
+As part of the project contract, you must attach a pdf-document describing the problem statement, activity plan, and supervision plan for you project, i.e. fill out the information and paragraphs on the next page, and attach it to your contract.

-The project contract, including attachment, must be submitted via https://kontrakt.nattach.au.dk/ before September 1, if the project is done in the Spring semester.
-Note that you in the project contract must agree on a submission date in the example in the activity of the project work.
+The project contract, including attachment, must be submitted via https://kontrakt.nattech.au.dk/ before September 1. if the project is done in the Fall semester, and February 1, if the project is done in the Spring semester.
+Note that you in the project contract must agree on a submission date in the exam period immediately following the project work.
 The submission must be chosen such that it is possible to do the exam in the same exam period.
-Typical submission dates are January 15, if the project is done in the Spring semester.
+Typical submission dates are January 15, if the project is done in the Fall semester, and June 15, if the project is done in the Spring semester